+The view through a scope only indicates what’s there.
 Moon crater Tycho’s floor is 4.8 km deep and looks almost smooth east of the center peak and more irregular west of it.
-And it’s made of a melted rock called impact melt produced by the enormous heat generated during the impact.
-The view through a scope only indicates at what’s there.
+And it’s made of a melted rock called impact melt, produced by the enormous heat generated during the impact.

 Mapping Moon Crater Tycho